-What Are
+What Are Lab-Grown Diamonds?

 Lab-grown diamonds, sometimes called synthetic, lab-created, or engineered diamonds, have become quite popular as a widely accepted alternative to naturally mined diamonds from the Earth.
 These manufactured gems closely mimic the same chemical and visual traits of their natural counterparts, with the primary difference lying in how they are made.
 It’s crucial to understand that lab-grown diamonds are unquestionably real diamonds, a fact confirmed by the Gemological Institute of America (GIA).